scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Path Service
 ------------
-When a path service receives a segment request, it should try to determine whether the destination is inside a known P-ISD.
-If it is, the path service should contact the P-CORE of the respective P-ISD, otherwise it should contact the ISD's core ASes.
+When a CS receives a segment request, it should try to determine whether the destination is inside a known P-ISD.
+If it is, the CS should contact the P-CORE of the respective P-ISD, otherwise it should contact the ISD's core ASes.
-This behavior may be configurable, but a preference for intra-P-ISD routing seems like a sensible default.
+By default, the CS should return segments for only one (P-)ISD.
+In the case of nested P-ISDs, it should return segments for the "innermost" P-ISD.
+"Innermost" may be ambiguous in case of overlapping P-ISDs, so a preference hierarchy must be configured in the CS.

 This requires an API change in the CS because we need the source and destination ASes to make that decision.